Ganya04/Quantium-Data-Analytics-Job-Simulation/README.md

 ---

-### Summary
+### Key Takeaways:
-The simulation provided practical experience in:
 - Data cleaning and preparation.
 - Customer segmentation and behavior analysis.
 - Experiment design and uplift testing.
 - Presenting actionable insights through a commercial lens.

-This project showcases my ability to translate complex datasets into meaningful recommendations for business growth and decision-making.
+This internship experience showcases my ability to translate complex datasets into meaningful recommendations for business growth and decision-making.